-Additionally, we have experienced nurses at each location.
-Our nurses work closely with our Medical Directors to provide the best possible care for each child that we serve.
-Their daily routines include, but aren’t limited to, performing routine assessments of enrolled children, assessing and treating any acute problem that arises, administering medications and asthma treatments, monitoring immunization records and providing education to parents and family members.
+We have experienced nurses at each location.
+Our nurses work closely with your primary care physician to provide the best possible care for each child that we serve.
+Their daily routines include, but aren’t limited to, performing routine assessments of enrolled children, assessing and treating any acute problems that arise, administering medications and asthma treatments, monitoring immunization records and providing education to parents and family members.

 - A record of all medications will be obtained upon enrollment and every six months thereafter on the Nurse Assessment Form.